B Chord on Guitar: 5 Ways To Play (Easy to Less) + 3 Tips That Work

 There isn't an easy open B chord shape where the B root note is in the bass position.
 This is unlike the easier open beginner chords like C, A, G, E and D, for example.

-We call this B chord variation the "E shape" because the shape is based around an open E Major chord form.
-Take a peek:
+We call this B chord variation the “E shape” because the shape is based around an open E major chord form.

 b major chord shape guitar how to play barre easy diagram finger positions beginner